São Paulo

 08/05/2026

-The #78 Lexus RC F – which secured its maiden pole in FIA WEC competition at the same circuit last year – narrowly snuck through the first phase of the qualifying session, with local hero Tom Van Rompuy advancing to Hyperpole by the margin of just 0.067 seconds.
+The #78 Lexus RC F – which secured its maiden pole in FIA WEC competition at the same circuit last year – narrowly snuck through the first phase of qualifying, with local hero Tom Van Rompuy advancing to Hyperpole by the margin of a mere 0.067 seconds.

-Series rookie David – the reigning Michelin Le Mans Cup LMP3 class champion, who turned heads by qualifying on the front row for the curtain-raising contest at Imola last month – then continued to impress as he outpaced all of his rivals in Hyperpole.
+Series rookie David – the reigning Michelin Le Mans Cup LMP3 class champion, who had turned heads by snatching a spot on the front row for the curtain-raising contest at Imola last month – then continued to impress as he outpaced all of his rivals in Hyperpole.

-The result marked Lexus’ third pole position in LMGT3 – all three achieved by the #78 – as David improved upon Akkodis’ 2025 benchmark at Spa by more than a second.
+The result represented Lexus’ third pole position in LMGT3 – all three achieved by the #78 – as the 22-year-old Frenchman improved upon Akkodis’ 2025 benchmark at Spa by more than a second.

-That delivered a welcome fillip for the French outfit, which suffered disappointment at Imola as both cars dropped out of contention from strong positions within a lap of each other.
-Those early-season woes then continued into free practice in Belgium, as Van Rompuy lost a wheel in FP2 and the sister #87 car found itself confined to the garage for a while during FP3 – but in Hyperpole, everything finally came together.
+That delivered a welcome fillip for the Jérôme Policand-helmed outfit, which had suffered disappointment at Imola, where both of its cars dropped out of strong positions in the race within a lap of each other.
+Those early-season woes continued into free practice in Belgium, as Van Rompuy lost a wheel in FP2 and the sister #87 RC F found itself confined to the garage for a while during FP3 – but in Hyperpole, everything finally came together.

-Lexus at one point looked likely to lock out the front row, with Clemens Schmid building upon Petru Umbrărescu’s pace-setting effort from the first part of the session but ultimately finding himself obliged to settle for fourth.
+Lexus at one point looked likely to lock out the front row, with Clemens Schmid building upon Petru Umbrărescu’s pace-setting form from the first part of the session but ultimately finding himself obliged to settle for fourth after encountering traffic on his best effort.

 In-between the two Akkodis entries on the grid will be the #27 Heart of Racing Team Aston Martin Vantage – Zacharie Robichon missing out on pole by just under two tenths-of-a-second – and the #77 Proton Competition Ford Mustang, courtesy of a competitive run from Ben Tuck.

-At the other end of the order in the 18-strong field, a number of fancied runners fell at the first hurdle, including all three podium-finishers from Imola – the #69 Team WRT BMW, #33 TF Sport Corvette and #92 The Bend Manthey Porsche – as well as Garage 59’s pair of McLarens, with the #10 720S Evo having taken pole in Italy and the #58 topping the timesheets earlier in the day in Belgium in FP3.
+At the other end of the order in the 18-strong LMGT3 field, a number of fancied runners fell at the first hurdle, including all three podium-finishers from Imola – the #69 Team WRT BMW, #33 TF Sport Corvette and #92 The Bend Manthey Porsche.
+The same was true of Garage 59’s pair of McLarens – the #10 720S Evo that took pole in Italy and the #58 that had topped the timesheets earlier in the day in Belgium in FP3.

-The TotalEnergies 6 Hours of Spa-Francorchamps – round two of the season – will get underway at 14:00 CEST tomorrow (Saturday, 9 May).
+The TotalEnergies 6 Hours of Spa-Francorchamps – round two of the campaign – will get underway at 14:00 CEST tomorrow (Saturday, 9 May).

 Check out the full qualifying times.